 Dividend stocks can be a useful heuristic

-Selling shares and receiving a dividend is the same:
+Capital gains vs. dividends: Selling shares and receiving a dividend is the same

-Warren Buffett wrote about this in the annual letter of 2012 on pages 18 to 21.
-Buffett had at the time sold off 4.25% of his ownership every year for the previous seven years (including the GFC in 2008/09) and still managed to increase his wealth.
+Warren Buffett wrote about capital gains vs. dividends in the annual letter of 2012 on pages 18 to 21.
+Buffett had at the time sold off 4.25% of his Berkshire holdings every year for the previous seven years (including the GFC in 2008/09) and still managed to increase his wealth.
 On page 20 in the shareholder letter Buffet concludes:

 For the last seven years, I have annually given away about 4.25% of my Berkshire shares.
 Through this process, my original position of 712,497,000 B-equivalent shares (split-adjusted) has decreased to 528,525,623 shares.
 Clearly my ownership percentage of the company has significantly decreased.
 Yet my investment in the business has actually increased…… In other words, I now have far more money working for me at Berkshire even though my ownership of the company has materially decreased…..Over time, I expect this accretion of value to continue – albeit in a decidedly irregular fashion.